Category Archives: South Africa

 BATHURST

-We dropped our friends off at East London Airport and drove along the coast as far as Port Alfred, where we turned inland for the 10 minute stretch to Bathurst.
+We left Hogsback and dropped our friends off at East London Airport.
+Then we drove along the coast as far as Port Alfred, where we turned inland for the 10 minute stretch to Bathurst.
 We had chosen to stay at the Historic Pig & Whistle Inn because it houses the longest running pub in South Africa and puts on a legendary Sunday roast.

 Cutting it very fine for the kitchen's published 3pm close, we called ahead to secure our roast (lamb) dinners and made it in the nick of time, pulling into a parking bay in front of the hotel with mere minutes to spare.
 There were a few tables of diners and drinkers being entertained by a live band positioned underneath the hotel's sign on the wide curb.